Congestive Heart Failure

 There are some early approaches to explore focused ultrasound's role in managing congestive heart failure.
 Part of the challenge is that the balance of various factors is required.
 This can make any intervention, including those with focused ultrasound, difficult to achieve.

-One early, pre-clinical project is looking at the period after an infarction and uses focused ultrasound to shrink the size of the infarcted region.
+Early, pre-clinical projects are looking at the period after an infarction and uses focused ultrasound to shrink the size of the infarcted region.
 The goal is to achieve the right amount of tissue reduction to offset the post-myocardial tissue expansion that is typically seen.
-This project is in progress, and we will report the results when they are available.
 More research is needed prior to clinical trials.

 Laughner JI, Sulkin MS, Wu Z, Deng CX, Efimov IR.
 Three potential mechanisms for failure of high intensity focused ultrasound ablation in cardiac tissue.
 Circ Arrhythm Electrophysiol.
 2012 Apr;5(2):409-16. doi: 10.1161/CIRCEP.111.967216.